-The modelling of filtration with simultaneous sedimentation was based on a previously proposed concept^{4,12} and adapted suitably.
+The modelling of filtration with simultaneous sedimentation was based on a previously proposed concept^{4,12}.
 The filter cell/suspension was vertically divided into (typically) 100 layers as shown in Figure 4 and the previously measured particle size distribution of the feed suspension divided into between 25 and 45 size classes of known frequency.

 At t = 0 s the solids concentration in each layer is equal to the feed concentration (c_0) with size distribution (d) and thus the number, size and starting position of all the particles in each layer is known.
-For a time interval, Δt , between t = 0 and t{max} s, it is considered
+For a time interval, Δt , between t = 0 and t{max} s, it is considered that filtration and sedimentation can be treated independently with the contributions to cake formation from each process being subsequently additive to give the overall filtration performance within the time interval.